COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Wyoming/README.md

 There are five folders you need to create:
 Original Data Files, NCES, Output, EDFacts, and Temp.

+Download NCES files from the drive (2013-2022) and place them into the NCES folder (can place both School and District files in the same folder).

-Download the three original files (one for each data level).
+Download the three original files (one for each data level) from Original Data on the drive.
 Place them in the "Original Data Files" folder.
-Download the EDFacts count files from the Long DTA Versions folder and place them in the EDFacts folder.
-Also download the WY 2022 EDFacts file from the WY original data folder and place it in the EDFacts folder.
-The NCES cleaning file will generate altered NCES files, so you may also want a folder to store these files.
+Download the EDFacts count files from the Long DTA Versions folder (2014-2021) and place them in the EDFacts folder.
+Also download the WY 2022 EDFacts file from the WY Original Data folder and place it in the EDFacts folder.

-There are 3 .do files.
+There are 4 .do files.

 Run them in the following order:

+Cleaning NCES.do;

 WY_Cleaning.do;